BeeClicks/IndianStatesAndCitiesJson/README.md

-# IndianStatesAndCitiesJson
+# Indian States And Respective Districts Json.
-Indian states and respective cities json including longitude and latituide information.
+Indian states and respective districs json.
+Added Capitals for the states.